APNIC-Labs/draft-kskroll-sentinel/README.md

 6. Security Considerations

-   This document describes a mechanism to allow users to determine the trust state of root zone key signing keys in the DNS resolution system that they use.
+   This document describes a mechanism to allow users and third parties to determine the trust state of root zone key signing keys in the DNS resolution system that they use.

    The mechanism does not require resolvers to set otherwise unauthenticated responses to be marked as authenticated, and does not alter the security properties of DNSSEC with respect to the interpretation of the authenticity of responses that are so marked.

-   The mechanism does not require any further significant processing of DNS responses, and queries of the form described in this document do